 Get it Serviced

 Similar to how cars need periodic maintenance, furnaces also need regular maintenance.
-Furnaces less than 10 years old should typically be maintained annually, while those 10 years or older should typically be serviced twice a year.
+Furnaces less than 10 years old should typically be maintained annually, while for those 10 years or older it’s recommended to conduct HVAC repair & heating services twice a year.
 During a service call, a skilled technician will look for wear on the blowers, ductwork, filter, and other parts.

 If any, they will advise making the necessary repairs.
 If you skip furnace tune-ups, you could have to pay a few dollars to have your furnace serviced.
 However, routine maintenance visits are typically very inexpensive, and a little investment in preventative care might prevent you from replacing your furnace due to a malfunction.